TheJiahao/laskutys/README.md

 [![Changing colors](./docs/images/example_customize_colors.svg)](./examples/customize_colors/main.typ)

 > [!TIP]
-> The `DEFAULT_COLORS` is needed if you don't want to override all colors.
+> The `DEFAULT-COLORS` is needed if you don't want to override all colors.
 > You can also override any other preset similarly.

 See Typst [documentation](https://typst.app/docs/reference/visualize/color/) for more colors and [API documentation](./docs/api.md)  for configurable colors.